3dankateers/league/README.md

 Concept:
 From Ass 1 + 2 + 3, 2 possibilities follow.
 Either champion lockins are not a major factor determining "true odds" in which case we're fucked and no money can be made or the market is inefficiently processing this factor and the odds should change but the market did not react.
 If the latter is true, the market odds immediately after champion lockins are inefficient and money can be made by taking into account lockins.
-Using Ass 4, a stronger statement can be made, we ONLY have to take into account champion lockins to decide whether to bet and on what side and as long as champion lockins are a big enough factor to counter-act service fee, then we can elevate the expected value of a bet to a positive number.
+Using Ass 4, a stronger statement can be made, we ONLY have to take into account champion lockins to decide whether to bet and on what side and as long as champion lockins are a big enough factor to counter-act service fee.
+We can then elevate the expected value of a bet to a positive number and buy lambourghinis.

 Details:
 In practice, it is quite difficult to take into account champion lockins(team comp).
 Most likely we will create specific "indicators" that use the champion lockin information partially.
 For example, an ally-pair indicator could aggregate the win% of pairs of champs on the same team and learn which champs work well together.
 Another indicator could look at ally-enemy matchups and do something similar.
 These indicators could be combined(tricky since there is internal correlation) to get a prediction rate that is as high as possible.
 Linear regression might be helpful here.